wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msidentity-application-types/includes/6-daemon-non-interactive-apps.md

 Note the scopes specified when requesting an access token.
 In other scenarios, the code specified the exact permission (also known as scopes) the application needed.

-The scope to request for a client credential flow is the name of the resource followed by `/.default`.
+The scope to request for a client credential flow is the app ID followed by `/.default`.
 This tells Azure AD to use the application level permissions declared statically during the application registration.

 ## Calling APIs (MS Graph)